p9c/podlegacy/docs/README.md

 **2.4 Mining**

-btcd supports the `getblocktemplate` RPC.
+pod supports the `getblocktemplate` RPC.
 The limited user cannot access this RPC.